Aryan Nations: Symbols

 The emblem (or shield) of Aryan Nations is designed to reflect aspects of British Israelism.
+It contains a Wolfsangel symbol, the crossbar of which has been replaced by a "crown-topped sword."
+The Wolfsangel symbol, originally used by ancient Germans to ward off wolves, was used by Nazi organizations, including the Waffen-SS.

 Associates

 In 1983, Robert Jay Mathews, who had visited the Aryan Nations compound many times, formed The Order, along with Aryan Nations members Dan Bauer, Randy Duey, Denver Parmenter, and Bruce Pierce.
 The Order's mission was to overthrow the Zionist Occupational Government and establish the Northwest Territorial Imperative through an orchestrated plot to commit acts of domestic terrorism which would include murder, arson, armed robbery, theft, counterfeiting, and extortion between 1983 and 1984.
 Dennis McGiffen, who also had ties to Aryan Nations, formed a group called "The New Order", inspired by Mathews' group.
 The members were arrested before they could follow through with their violent plans.

-Buford O. Furrow, Jr., who was convicted of the Los Angeles Jewish Community Center shooting and the murder of Filipino American postal worker Joseph Ileto, had previously worked as a security guard at the Aryan Nations compound for some time.
+Buford O. Furrow Jr., who was convicted of the Los Angeles Jewish Community Center shooting and the murder of Filipino American postal worker Joseph Ileto, had previously worked as a security guard at the Aryan Nations compound for some time.

 On April 4, 2004, intending to start a "Race War", Sean Michael Gillespie (a former member of Aryan Nations) threw a Molotov cocktail at B'nai Temple Israel in Oklahoma City, Oklahoma.
 There were no casualties, but the building sustained material damage.
 Gillespie was arrested in Little Rock, Arkansas, on April 16 of the same year, but it was not until August 2005 that he was sentenced to 39 years in prison for attacking the Jewish temple and trying to send a racist letter to the congregation.
 The defendant raised his hand in a Nazi salute with stiff arms as the judge left the courtroom.